List of Courage the Cowardly Dog characters: Icket Bagge

 Icket Bagge is Eustace's and Horst's deceased father, Ma Bagge's husband, and Muriel's father-in-law.
 He is mentioned in the episodes "The Sandwhale Strikes" and "Mother's Day".
 His appearance is very close to Eustace's, except he has a beard.
-He was very brave and big; as Ma quotes, "You [Eustace] couldn't fill his shoes!".
-This is no exaggeration, as his shoes were rather huge compared to his son.
 It is unknown how his relationship with Eustace was, whether he treated Eustace poorly like Horst and Ma or he treated Eustace with respect.